lucaqu/social-complexity-ancient-civilisation/README.md

 #import seaborn, a library for data visualisation based on matplotlib
 import seaborn as sns

+#import requests for importing the data set from GitHub
+import requests

+#import io for importing the data set from GitHub
+import io

 #import the following libraries for the Principal Components Analysis
 from sklearn import decomposition from sklearn import datasets